Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Indianapolis and its opponents have scored at least 51 points -- this matchup's point total -- just two times this season.
+- Indianapolis and its opponents have scored at least 51 points only two times this year.

-- This contest's total is 6.3 points more than the 44.7 these two squads combine to surrender per game this season.
+- The combined points per game average of the two teams, 51.7, is 0.7 points greater than Sunday's over/under.

-- The Colts and their opponents score an average of 45.8 points per game, 5.2 fewer than Sunday's total.
+- The 44.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 51 total in this contest.

-- The 51-point over/under for this game is 0.3 points below the 51.3 points per game average total in Titans games this season.
+- The 51.3 PPG average total in Titans games this season is 0.3 points more than this game's over/under.

 Colts stats and trends

-- Indianapolis has played seven games, with six wins against the spread.
+- Indianapolis has six wins against the spread in seven games this year.

-- This season, the Colts won ATS in their only game as a favorite of 1.5 points or more.
+- The Colts covered the spread in their only game when favored by 2.5 points or more.

-- Indianapolis' games this year have hit the over on four of eight set point totals (50%).
+- Indianapolis has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).

 - When Indianapolis scores more than 23.4 points, it is 6-0 against the spread and 3-2 overall.

-- When Indianapolis picks up more than 376.9 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Indianapolis churns out more than 376.9 yards, the team is 2-0 against the spread and 1-1 overall.

 - This year, the Colts have seven turnovers, one fewer than the Titans have takeaways (8).